Gary Wilson (musician): 2000s–2020s

 In 2014, Electric Six recorded a cover of "Gary's in the Park" as part of a pledge package for their Absolute Treasure Kickstarter campaign.
 The cover was subsequently released online.

-In January 2014, Wilson and long-time contemporary (also one-time art mail exchange colleague back in the 1970s) R. Stevie Moore finally received the chance to share the same stage for two nights in Brooklyn, NY.
-On January 24, 2014, both were invited as guest artists at Issue Project Room where R Stevie performed a solo set and Gary debuted a rarely performed piece titled "Gary Saw Linda Kissing John Cage".
-The performance piece paid much respect to Wilson's avant garde and cable access roots involving light arrangements of prerecorded Musique Concrete/electronic noise style samples, Wilson improvising on a baby grand piano, and the improvisational accompaniment of the TX Blind Dates Electronic Choir (Paul D. Millar, Chef Pittman, Sam Vandelinder, Patrick Healy, and T.W.
-Bond).
+In January 2014, Wilson and long-time acquaintance R. Stevie Moore shared the same stage for two nights in Brooklyn, NY., when both were invited as guest artists at Issue Project Room.

 In 2015, Wilson made a surprise guest appearance on Jimmy Kimmel Live! during a performance by Earl Sweatshirt and BadBadNotGood.
 Early that year, Earl sampled Wilson's song "You Were Too Good to Be True" on his song "Grief" from the album I Don't Like Shit, I Don't Go Outside.

-In 2019, Gary and R. Stevie Moore visited each other and created an album together called "Fake News Trending".
-Other artists appear in the album too.
-They also released a single called Hey Gary (Have You Seen My Girl) with the album.
+In 2019, Wilson and R. Stevie Moore collaborated on the album Fake News Trending, which featured Jason Falkner, Jad Fair, Ryan Sinnott of The Distillers and Pall Jenkins.
+They also released a single called "Hey Gary (Have You Seen My Girl)" with the album.

 Wilson featured on the Frost Children single "Mayfly" in 2022.

 In 2023, Gary Wilson released "The Marshmallow Man."